 118. You don’t have to play masculine to be a strong woman.

-119. I like to go out there looking like a strong woman, because I am strong.
-But I am also a woman who goes through all kinds of problems and highs and lows.
+119. I like to go out there looking for a strong woman because I am strong.
+But I am also a woman who goes through all kinds of problems, highs and lows.